Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Since high-profile parties are kept under different Category Codes, their Statements are printed separately for internal record purposes only, but never forwarded to the Parties, as per strict instructions from the top.
+Since high-profile accounts are assigned special Category Codes, their statements are printed separately for internal records only, and never forwarded to the respective parties, as per strict directives from senior management.

 Add extra Time Stamp Fields to the Table.

-While designing the Table add the following three fields at the end of the field list to record the Data Entry Date-Time, User ID, and record Edited Date-time:
+While designing the Table, add the following three fields at the end of the field list to record the Data Entry Date-Time, User ID, and the record Edited Date-Time:

 Field Name Data Type Size